maniospas/pyfop/README.md

 of forward-oriented programming in Python.
-This aims to simplify development by sharing parameters across multiple components and defining those after main business logic definition.
+This aims to simplify development by sharing parameters across multiple components and defining those *after* main business logic.

 # :fire: Features
 * Simplified code that focuses on business logic.